Skip to main content

 key: /var/lib/certplane/agent/identity.key

-issuer_ca_bundle: /var/lib/certplane/agent-ca.crt
+issuer_ca_bundle: /etc/certplane/ca/agent-identity-ca-bundle.crt

-bootstrap_token: /etc/certplane/agent/bootstrap-token
+bootstrap_token: /etc/certplane/bootstrap-token

 renew_before: 8h